rameshvarun/netplayjs/README.md

 }
 ```

-You then start the game by passing your game class to one of several wrappers.
+You can now start the game by passing your game class to one of several wrappers.
 - (WIP) `new LocalWrapper(MyGame).start();` - Runs mutiple instances of the game in the same browser page.
 Use for local testing and rapid iteration.
 - `new RollbackWrapper(MyGame).start();` - Runs the game using rollback netcode.
 Use for game states that can be rewound and replayed.
 - `new LockstepWrapper(MyGame).start();` - Runs the game using lockstep netcode.
 Use for game states that can't be rewound.